Location

 Location Description

 The program is centered in London, a truly international city with an immense amount of history and culture.
-We will also take trips to other notable UK sites including Cambridge and Oxford, as well as a weekend getaway to the beautiful Lake District to experience the English countryside.
+We will also take trips to other notable UK sites related to the history of computing including Cambridge, Bletchley Park, and the National Museum of Computing.

 Director